 In the research, participants were asked to explain their political views and in each case after a few drinks, or when they had limited time to do so, their views tended to drift to the right.

 Now, this isn’t about what political view is more favourable, but instead can help us avoid those situations as, if we assume that the more accurate political view the participants hold is when sober and relaxed, then those expressed after a drink or under time pressure are potentially likely to be inaccurate.

-The learning this week is simple – if you want to communicate something really important to you, an important topics, beliefs, values or viewpoints then consider avoiding alcohol and give yourself plenty of time to have a relaxed interaction with other people as it could help you express yourself more accurately.
+The learning this week is simple – if you want to communicate something that is really important to you, such as an important topic, beliefs, values or viewpoints, then consider avoiding alcohol and give yourself plenty of time to have a relaxed interaction with other people.
+It could help you express yourself more accurately.

 The Meetology® Lab